-Purpose: The Engineering Technology degree program offers students the opportunity to complete the first two years of an engineering curriculum with the Technical College System of Georgia (TCSG).
-Program graduates will receive an Associate of Applied Science Degree in Engineering Technology, qualifying them as engineering technicians with a specialization in mechanical engineering technology, electrical engineering technology, or industrial engineering technology.
-This program also qualifies the graduate to complete the last two years of an engineering technology degree at Southern Polytechnic State University.
-The program is approved by TCSG and SPSU.
-The Engineering Technology program is intended to provide the opportunity for residents of Georgia to explore a career in engineering at the professional level.
+Purpose: The Engineering Technology degree program is intended to provide the opportunity for students to explore a career in engineering at the professional level.
+Program graduates will receive an Associate of Applied Science degree in Engineering Technology, qualifying them as engineering technicians with a specialization in mechanical engineering technology, electrical engineering technology, or industrial engineering technology.